Charges for Preliminary application (Pre-App) advice will be changing from 1st July 2016.

-After the initial meeting and response the developer might seek additional comments and a further meeting.
+After the initial meeting and response the developer might seek additional comments and further meetings.
 Additional charges for such follow-up advice will apply.

 Fill in the Pre-Application Form and return it with payment and any information or plans you wish to submit at the outset for us to consider.
-We will not progress your request for advice, until we receive payment.
+We will not progress your request for advice, until we have received payment.

 Our planning officers will try to ensure that any pre-application advice is robust.
 However, any advice given is without prejudice and not binding on any future decision we might make and cannot pre-empt consideration of a formal application.
 Also, we might change our views on the merits of a proposal if there is a change in circumstances after we have given pre-application advice, such as a change in government policy or case law.